raelovejoy/root-sequence/commons/zines/denial-loop.md

 ## Overview

 Oppression rarely disappears; it **mutates**.
 Overt prejudice shifts into denial of the label, then into **performed beliefs** (said/acted for belonging), which fuels normalization and blind spots.
 The result is an **accountability gap** between self‑image and impact.
-This merged edition combines your original zine text with the expanded “performed belief” layer.
+This merged edition combines your original zine text with the expanded “performed belief” layer, and now also situates it alongside related concepts in philosophy and social theory.

 ---